CSA - Certified Solution Architect

 VIDEO

-Before we start the Solution Architect journey, a quick overview of the main benefits of using cloud infrastructure and the product portfolio provided by the Exoscale platform is required.
+Before we start the Solution Architect journey, we need a quick overview of the main benefits of using the cloud infrastructure provided by the Exoscale platform and the portfolio of products it consists of.

-The real beauty of the cloud is that everything is automatable and customizable in a variety of ways:
+The real beauty of the cloud is that everything is customizable and automatable in a variety of ways:

 • OpenAPI with all platform functions available